Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Theory

 Moreover, neural networks are constructed as compositions of layer-wise transformations.
 If each layer has a Jacobian with full rank (e.g., ensured via residual connections), then the Jacobian of the overall composition remains full rank due to the chain rule: $\nabla (f\circ g)(x)=\nabla f(g(x))\nabla g(x)$.
 This shows that the compositional (iterative) structure of neural networks preserves non-degeneracy.
 In contrast, other combinations, such as summations of functions, do not necessarily preserve this property, even if each individual function is non-degenerate.
 For example, consider $f_1(x) = x^\top x$ and $f_2(x) = -x^\top x$; while each is non-degenerate, their sum $f_1 + f_2 = 0$ is degenerate.

 Regarding the normalization used in~\eqref{eqn:NN}, it differs from practical schemes such as batch normalization and layer normalization.
 Nonetheless, they share a common goal, which is to reduce the magnitude of neurons and restore desirable regularity properties in the network.
 Such normalization helps flatten the optimization landscape, thereby facilitating more stable and efficient training.
-See more discussion in \citet{wang2023good}. \end{remark}
+See more discussions in \citet{wang2023good}. \end{remark} -0.05in The proof sketch of Theorem~\ref{thm:training} is shown in Figure~\ref{fig:proof_sketch_convergence}.

-The proof of Theorem~\ref{thm:training} can be divided into three parts: 1) Establishing a lower bound on the gradient in terms of the loss values, using tools from measure theory and differential topology, especially the parametric transversality theorem (see Theorem~\ref{thm:parametric_transversality}; \citet{hirsch2012differential}); 2) Verifying the polynomial generalized smoothness of the loss function $\cL$, which is primarily derived via Gronwall’s inequality; 3) Deriving bounded Lipschitz smoothness along the gradient descent trajectory, using the local relaxed dissipativity condition together with polynomial generalized smoothness.
-Combining the three components, we obtain the convergence to the neighbourhood of some stationary point.
 The proof of Corollary~\ref{cor:h_min_speed_of_convergence} mainly relies on the local Lipschitz continuity of eigenvalues for real-analytic matrix functions (see Theorem 4.1 in \citet{kurdyka2008hyperbolic}).
-Detailed proofs are in Appendix~\ref{app:optimization}.
+Detailed proofs are in Appendix~\ref{app:optimization}. -0.1in